In some jobs, success is measured by what doesn't happen

 Must possess either a 2 year Associate Degree from a Wisconsin technical college system district or its accredited equivalent from another state, or a minimum of 60 college level credits from an accredited college or university, within five (5) years of hire.
 If this requirement is not met by the end of the fifth year of employment, the Police Officer will be decertified by the Wisconsin Law Enforcement Standards Board (LESB), and will be separated from employment.
 If someone has been decertified by the LESB, the 60 credit requirement must be fulfilled before he/she is eligible to reapply for a Police Officer job.

-Qualified candidates will be notified of the date, time, and location of the written examination, which has tentatively been scheduled in July, 2010.
-Candidates who successfully complete the written examination will receive information about the other testing components.
+Qualified candidates will be notified of the time and location of the written examination, which has tentatively been scheduled to be held before the end of 2014.
+Candidates who successfully complete the written examination will receive information about the date, time, and location of the other testing components.

-If you will be unavailable for one or more portions of the examination due to military service or training, you must provide written notification to the Department of Employee Relations, City Hall, Room 706.
+If you will be unavailable for one or more portions of the examination due to military service or training, you must provide written notification to the Fire and Police Commission, City Hall Room 706 prior to the examination.

 A complete medical history, as well as comprehensive physical examination along with laboratory testing to detect conditions that could adversely affect the candidate’s ability to safely perform all essential job tasks under emergency and combative conditions is required prior to appointment.
 The California Commission on Peace Officers Standards and Training (POST) Medical Screening Manual provides guidance on those medical conditions that would present a significant risk to the safety and health of the police officer candidate or others.
 The medical examination will include vision and hearing screening.
 Some of the vision and hearing standards are: